NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 		- FP training with BN
 		- if BNEst
 			- estimate the BN statistics.
+			- fuse BN
 		- else:
-			- an extra Conv to calculate BN stati
+			- an extra Conv to calculate BN statistics.
+			- fuse BN
+		- quantization